openopus-org/openopus_api/README.md

 # Open Opus
-Classical music open metadata API
+Free and open API for classical music metadata

 It was created for the Concertmaster player (https://github.com/adrianosbr/concertmaster_player) and its Apple-flavored fork, Concertino (https://github.com/adrianosbr/concertino_player) but it can be freely used in any application.

+# Dependencies

+This API relies on an utilities library (https://github.com/adrianosbr/openopus_utils).
+Clone it beforehand.

 # Steps to install